 Marriage?
 Shacking Up?
 Not Likely

 After the marriage ended, other relationships came but none that lead to living together and I was perfectly fine with that.
 In actuality, as time passed and as I grew increasingly more comfortable with living alone, it is a conversation that I cannot contemplate.
-There was a time in my youth when the thought of a long distance relationship would bring me to tears.
+Living alone just makes me feel so free.
+Of course, there have been times where something scary might have happened, but overall, I seem to enjoy it.
+One of my friends recently got some CCTV camera Installers to visit her home.
+They were able to put up some security cameras, ensuring that she would be able to watch her home at all times.
+This makes her feel a lot safer, and it’s important that people living on their own feel safe.
+Maybe I’ll look into that.
+Anyway, there was a time in my youth when the thought of a long-distance relationship would bring me to tears.
 Now, the thought of living with someone would send me running to the hills.
 I hear all of you who are married or have been successfully, whatever that means to you, living with someone saying, “relationships take work, etc.” Working hard at anything is not an issue for me.
 Working in vain, against my better judgement, trying to force what is “not meant to be” to be is not an activity that inspires me.

 Loving Life Single

 I love being single.
 It is not just something that sounds nice to say or in this case write.
 It is a truth for me.
 Recently, one of our Contributors shared an article, Discover The Joys of Being A Single Woman.
 This piece was more geared towards woman 30 years and younger.
 While I can completely relate to most of it, this post is for women 50 and older who are single and not so sure whether they are loving life as it is at this point.